-My personal tastes go more to the Berne/Bärtschi and Stanislas/Ivaldi interpretations, although the NAXOS performance has received positive reviews from music critics, and for a time was available for audition in its entirety on YouTube.
+My personal tastes go more to the Berne/Bärtschi and Stanislas/Ivaldi interpretations, although the NAXOS performance has also received positive reviews from music critics.

-Interestingly, a recording of the second movement of the Piano Quintet was actually made decades before the complete work.
-Some listeners consider this middle movement (marked Lent) to be the emotional high-point of the entire composition.
+Interestingly, several recordings of the second movement of the Piano Quintet were made decades before the complete work.
+And indeed, some listeners consider this middle movement (marked Lent) to be the emotional high-point of the entire composition.

-This recording, waxed by Pathé-Marconi back in 1935, features Florent Schmitt himself on the piano, joined by the Calvet Quartet.
+The first recording of this movement, waxed by Pathé-Marconi back in 1935, features Florent Schmitt on the piano, joined by the Calvet Quartet.
 It’s a very moving interpretation, which may explain its near-constant availability in the decades since – first on 78-rpm records, then on LP, and today on CD.

-Another interesting bonus of this recording is a short “vocal autograph” featuring the composer himself commenting on the music.
+Another interesting bonus that’s part of this historical recording is a short “vocal autograph” featuring the composer himself commenting on the music.
 Schmitt’s remarks come at the end of the movement … and they’ve been included in all but one of the various releases of this recording over the decades.

-In recent years, the Piano Quintet has begun to make more headway in the recital hall.
-For example, it was featured in a French music festival in 2010 at the Palazzetto Bru Zane in Venice, Italy.
+More recently, The Piano Quintet was featured in a French music festival in 2010 at the Palazzetto Bru Zane in Venice, Italy.
 Violinists Philippe Bernhard and Loic Rio, violist Laurent Marfaing, and cellist François Kieffer were joined by pianist Jean-Frédéric Neuburger in a passionate interpretation that was a major highlight of the 2010 festival.

 At the time of the festival, the performers were interviewed about the music.
-That interview – accompanied by musical excerpts from the Quintet’s first and second movements – has been uploaded on YouTube.
-The 7-minute news clip includes some very interesting observations from the musicians and is well-worth a hearing.
+That interview – accompanied by musical excerpts from the first and second movements of the Quintet – has been uploaded on YouTube.
+The 7-minute clip includes some very interesting observations from the musicians and is well-worth watching.

-Not all critics have been so admiring of the Piano Quintet: One who had dismissive things to say was Anne Midgette, who wrote this in the New York Times after hearing a performance of the music at Bard College in August 2001:
+Not all critics have been so admiring of the Piano Quintet; one who had dismissive things to say was Anne Midgette, who wrote this in the New York Times after hearing a performance of the music by the Colorado Quartet and pianist Melvin Chen at the Bard Music Festival in August 2001: